Herbie is available through Docker, which is sort of like a virtual machine. This page describes how to install the official Docker image for Herbie.

 more stages to limit the size of the resulting image.
 Each stage

 commands to build up the desired environment, and later stages can

-COPY --from=earlier-stage ... can copy files compiled in
+--from=earlier-stage ... can copy files compiled in earlier

-earlier images.
-You may need to do things like bumping the version of
+images.
+You may need to do things like bumping the version of Rust

-docker psand then open a shell in the container as root with
+Then open a root shell in that container with